Women's mental health

 The gender pay gap and lack of financial security

-Around 25% of women report struggling to manage on their current income, which is higher than the 22% of men facing the same challenge.
+According to a report from the Australian National University, around 26% of women in 2023 reported struggling to manage on their current income, which is higher than the 22% of men facing the same challenge.

 These financial pressures and inequality can deeply affect our mental wellbeing, often leaving us feeling drained and unsupported.